BYU-ITCSA/Dark-Mode/README.md

 Welcome to Dark Mode, an initiative by BYU IT&CSA to introduce essential topics that are necessary to do cool things.
 We are planning on covering the following topics (order subject to change):

-1. GitHub
+0. Source Control (GitHub)
-2. Linux
+1. Linux
-3. VSCode
+2. VSCode
-4. Raspberry Pi
+3. Raspberry Pi
+4. Troubleshooting
-5. Troubleshooting
+5. Something (Vote)
 6. Something (Vote)
-7. Something (Vote)

 Most of these topics are not covered well in class until much later in the program (if they are covered at all).